 Costa Rica is a nation worth noting for the way that it deviates from its neighbor’s coffee history.
 Where the other nations of South and Central America built their coffee reputations by enslaving the local population, Costa Rica did something different.

-Coffee became an important part of Costa Rican life.
-The people of Costa Rica believed in the importance of respecting their lands and what it produced.
+Coffee became an essential part of Costa Rican life.
+The people of Costa Rica believed in the importance of respecting their lands and what they produced.
 Coffee is referred to as ‘grano de oro’ (the golden bean).
-To this day they still pick their coffee by hand.
+To this day, they still pick their coffee by hand.

 In 1892 coffee became Costa Rica’s biggest export.
-Also in the 19th Century, the Costa Rican government started giving away land to farmers as long as they used it to grow coffee.
+In the 19th Century, the Costa Rican government started giving away land to farmers as long as they used it to grow coffee.